 This study has shown that it’s possible to capture a wide range of genetic material from M. alternifolia directly from natural stands via vegetative propagation.
 It was clear, that under most circumstances, there would be an advantage in targeting juvenile tissue from epicormic shoots when sourcing cuttings, either opportunistically or by inducing epicormic regrowth by wounding.
 The use of juvenile foliage both maximised the range (increasing the proportion of genotypes brought into cultivation from 53% to 71%), and the rate of rooting (ranging from 26-42% to 8-20% in three experiments) for epicormic and mature tissue-types, respectively.

 Maturation effects profoundly influence the morphology and physiology of ramets and are subject to both genetic and epigenetic control (Olesen 1978, Greenwood and Hutchison 1993, Eldridge et al. 1994, Fraga et al. 2002, Shepherd et al. 2009).
 As the plant ages there is a loss of totipotency in the tissue that must undergo dedifferentiation to give rise to adventitious roots and thus a reduction of rooting from stem cuttings.
 Within the Myrtaceae family, maturation effects have been reported for well-studied groups like the eucalypts (Genera Eucalyptus, Corymbia and Angophora) (Hartney 1980, Eldridge et al. 1994, Mankessi et al. 2010).
-For example, Mankessi et al. 2010 found cuttings from juvenile shoots rooted at 38.7% which was significantly higher than the 28.7% for those from mature shoots for E. grandis x E. urophylla hybrids across settings in both the dry and wet season.
+For example, Mankessi et al. 2010 found cuttings from juvenile shoots rooted at 38.7% which was significantly higher than the 28.7% for those from mature shoots for E. grandis X E. urophylla hybrids across settings in both the dry and wet season.

 The usual response to circumvent maturation-related rooting problems is to rejuvenate through induction of epicormic shoots (Libby and Ahuja 1993).
 Epicormic shoots are often a more successful source for cuttings because they are initially juvenile and in eucalypts, for example, may be induced by decapitation or wounding (Eldridge et al. 1994, Jacobs 1955).
 In eucalypts, epicormic regrowth arises from dormant bud strands (meristematic tissue) buried beneath the bark and are found at the base of every leaf (Burrows 2002, Burrows et al. 2008) and may give rise to a foliage phase with strikingly different leaf form and physiological attributes (Wiltshire et al. 1998).